North Dakota IFTA Information

 Renewing Your North Dakota IFTA License

 Your North Dakota IFTA license is valid for one year, expiring on December 31st.
-You should submit your IFTA renewal application by November 30th to avoid any delays in receiving your IFTA decals.
+You should submit your IFTA renewal application by November 30th to avoid any delays in receiving your IFTA sticker and permit.

 After reviewing all the IFTA rules and regulations, you realize there is more to trucking than being a skilled driver.
 If you are dreading the hours of detailed and confusing paperwork involved in managing your business, there is help available.
 Hundreds of truckers are reaping the benefits of our TruckingOffice software.